- WMF at 50

 HOW WE HELPED

 WMF began working at Bulla Regia in 2009 in collaboration with local authorities and international preservation professionals.
 Early work at the site included a conditions survey to identify areas most in need of urgent intervention.
-The House of the Hunt, one of the underground houses with a peristyle courtyard surrounded by rooms decorated with mosaics, was in urgent need of stabilization.
+The Maison de la Chasse, one of the underground houses with a peristyle courtyard surrounded by rooms decorated with mosaics, was in urgent need of stabilization.
 The team strapped the unstable lintel and fissured columns with carbon fibers and injected resin into the architrave to alleviate pressure and cracking.
-WMF’s project has expanded to other structures at Bulla Regia, including the cleaning and restoration of the Temple of Isis and the installation of temporary protective covers that prevent further water damage.
-Work is continuing and plans are underway to undertake more mapping of the site in preparation for workshops on site management and site interpretation.
+In an effort to improve visitor safety, cracked staircases were repaired and new parapets were installed.

 WHY IT MATTERS